Arniston Spa Hotel

 The Brief

-a slower, more interpretive response to both the hotel and the wider setting.
+A slower, more interpretive response to both the hotel and the wider setting.

 Arniston Spa Hotel invited me to capture some of the qualities that make both the hotel and its setting distinctive.
 The brief was intentionally open, allowing me to respond with a more interpretive fine art approach rather than follow a tightly prescribed shot list.